Welcome to the Morris Arboretum Archives

 About The Archives

-Scope: The Morris Arboretum Archives contains Morris family archives, papers, books, ledgers, diaries, historic maps, images and artifacts of the gardens called Compton prior to the transfer to the University of Pennsylvania in 1932.
-Journals were kept by the estate staff and consultants hired to explore the feasibility of a school for gardeners.
+Scope: The Morris Arboretum Archives contains papers, books, ledgers, diaries, historic maps, lantern slides, photos, negatives and artifacts of the gardens called Compton prior to the transfer to the University of Pennsylvania in 1932.
+Journals were kept by the head gardener, estate staff and consultants hired to explore the feasibility of a school for gardeners.

-Primary Audience: The Archives serves the Arboretum education, development, horticulture staff, and marketing staff, and is also open to qualified researchers by appointment.
-It is staffed primarily by volunteers.
+Primary Audience: The Archives serves the Arboretum education, development, horticulture, and marketing staff, and is also open to qualified researchers by appointment.
+It is staffed by an archivist and a team of dedicated volunteers.

-Digital Archives (morrisarboretum.pastperfect-online.com) Historic photos, film negatives, glass negatives, film slides, lantern slides, and steroscopes from the garden and more were uploaded to the web in 2009 after acquiring PastPerfect software.
-This first effort was rolled out to share historic images with volunteers and members.
-Historic texts were added as PDFs in 2012 using Dreamweaver .
+Digital Archives are available at morrisarboretum.pastperfect-online.com.
+Historic photos, film negatives, glass negatives, film slides, lantern slides, and steroscopes from the garden and more were shared on the web on a PastPerfect server in 2009.
+The first effort was rolled out to share historic images with staff, volunteers and members.
+An Archives link was added to the Arboretum website in 2012.

 Copyright: We follow the Creative Commons copyright guidelines, which allows copying for personal use.
-Commercial use requires permission of the Arboretum Archivist.
+Commercial use requires permission of the Arboretum Archivist and legal department.

-To inquire about volunteering in the Archives or to arrange a visit, please email email@example.com.
+To arrange a visit, or to inquire about volunteering, please email email@example.com.